- The React portfolio website you'll build

 DevFolio

-This is a one-page layout portfolio template built with React, fully responsive with a modern UI design, animations, and hover effects.
-It is an excellent choice and easy to use due to its well-organized documentation.
+A one-page layout portfolio template built with React, it’s fully responsive with a modern UI design, animations, and hover effects.
 Clone the repository to get started.

 Full-stack developer portfolio

-This is a software developer portfolio template built with React, Next.js, and other technologies.
-It has a good component structure for sections that you can customize to showcase your skills and experiences.
-To use this template, clone the repository.
+A software developer portfolio template built with React, Next.js, and other technologies.
+It has a good component structure for custom sections to showcase your skills and experiences.
+Clone the repository.

 Software developer portfolio

-This is a Multi-Page Layout portfolio template built with React, Node.js, and other technologies.
+A multi-page layout portfolio template built with React, Node.js, and other technologies.
 It is fully responsive and styled with React-Bootstrap and CSS, offering easy-to-customize colors.
-Clone the repository and read the documentation on how to use it.
+Clone the repository.

 ButterCMS is the #1 rated Headless CMS